php-ru/symfony-docs-ru/form/dynamic_form_modification.rst

 Another case that can appear is that you want to customize the form specific to the data that was submitted by the user.
 For example, imagine you have a registration form for sports gatherings.
 Some events will allow you to specify your preferred position on the field.
 This would be a ``choice`` field for example.
-However the possible choices will depend on each sport.
+However, the possible choices will depend on each sport.
 Football will have attack, defense, goalkeeper etc...
 Baseball will have a pitcher but will not have a goalkeeper.
 You will need the correct options in order for validation to pass.